caltechlibrary/dataset/how-to/how-attachments-work.md

     dataset attach Sea-Mamals.ds walrus v0.0.1 /Users/fred/Documents/notes-on-walrus.docx
 ```

-This will cause an additional sub directories to exist (if they haven't be created
+This will cause additional sub directories to exist (if they haven't be created
 before).
 Our "unversioned" version still exists as v0.0.0 but now we have v0.0.1.
-Our metadata file will include an href pointing to v0.0.1 and a map to all versions
+Our attachment metadata file in our JSON object file will now include an href
+pointing to v0.0.1 and a map to all versions including v0.0.0.
-including v0.0.0.

 ```
     Sea-Mamanls/pairtree/wa/lr/us/walrus.json
-    Sea-Mamanls/pairtree/wa/lr/us/_docs/notes-on-walrus.json
     Sea-Mamanls/pairtree/wa/lr/us/v0.0.0/notes-on-walrus.docx
     Sea-Mamanls/pairtree/wa/lr/us/v0.0.1/notes-on-walrus.docx
 ```

-If we later add a v0.0.2 of "notes-on-walrus.docx" it'd looke like
+If we later add a v0.0.2 of "notes-on-walrus.docx" it'd looks like

 ```
     Sea-Mamanls/pairtree/wa/lr/us/walrus.json
-    Sea-Mamanls/pairtree/wa/lr/us/_docs/notes-on-walrus.json
     Sea-Mamanls/pairtree/wa/lr/us/v0.0.0/notes-on-walrus.docx
     Sea-Mamanls/pairtree/wa/lr/us/v0.0.1/notes-on-walrus.docx
     Sea-Mamanls/pairtree/wa/lr/us/v0.0.2/notes-on-walrus.docx
 ```

-The single metadata file in the `_docs` subdirectory holds the metadata.
+All the metadata about the files attached are stored in
+the primary JSON document under the attribute `_Attachments`.
-In the metadata we include an "href" string and "version_href" map.
+In the metadata we include an "href" string and "version_hrefs" map.
 The
 version_href will point to all known versions keyed by the semver.
 The
-href string will point at the last version added, in this case v0.0.2.
+href string will point to the last version added, in this case v0.0.2.

 IMPORTANT: If you provide the same semver and attach a file with the same
-basename that previously stored version will be overwritten.
+basename the previously stored version will be overwritten.
 Example if we
 issue our original unversioned command the v0.0.0 copy of "notes-on-walrus.docx"
 will be overwritten!